4.1 – Introduction to Drawing for Painting

 If you’ve taken any of our drawing courses before, you’re already familiar with our process for drawing at the studio.
 What we’ll be doing here is quite similar, but we’ll only be working in the preliminary, linear stages – the block-in and line-in.

 This particular drawing only exists for one purpose: to be transferred to the panel.
 Transfers are linear because the transfer process is binary – either something is transferred, or it isn’t.
 There’s no easy way to make some parts of a transfer lighter or darker, and so we can’t really include much value work in the process.
-That’s why any drawing made for transfer is usually just a line drawing – why spend time on value development in the drawing that can’t be passed on to the panel?
+That’s why any drawing made for transfer is usually just a line drawing – why spend time on value development if it can’t be passed-on to the panel?

 This doesn’t mean, however, that there’s no utility in doing some tonal work in the drawing.
 Think of the drawing as a kind of rehearsal for the painting, and doing a kind of “practice run” at form description with some elementary hatching on the page is entirely reasonable.
 It’s not necessary, but I do this in the demonstration, and you’re welcome to follow along.
 Just remember, that none of the tonal work you do on the drawing will carry over to the panel.